-This indicator is nothing but a series of dots above or below the price candles.
+This indicator is nothing but a series of dots above or below the price candle bodies.
 It will appear below the price candle if the stock is in an uptrend and above the price candle if it is in a downtrend.

 When the PSAR dots are moved from above to below the price candle, this is considered the reversal point (end of downtrend), and hence a few traders plan their ‘Long’ trades.
 They trail their stop-loss along with the PSAR dots until it stops out.